Mother of 2 daughters and grandmother of 7, I strive daily to achieve an optimum level of health and happiness. Life is all about balance.

 New Years Eve was almost as special an event as Christmas.
 It is reportedly the time when we each are given a clean slate to begin anew.
 Past mistakes are erased and troubles swept out the door as the clock on the wall strikes midnight.
 To a rather impressionable young kid it seemed that nothing could possibly be more heart warming or magical than New Year's Eve.

-OMG the True Implications of this New Year's Eve Superstition
+OMG How Soon I Would Come to Know the True Implications of this New Year's Eve Superstition

-The wondrous images of this early New Year's Eve though were soon to be turned into horror as I realized the unexpected events which could in actuality occur at the stroke of midnight.
+The wondrous images of this early New Year's Eve were soon to be turned into horror as I realized the unexpected events which could in actuality occur at the stroke of midnight.
+As a child that magical vision of New Years eve occurred long before my heart would suddenly be wrenched from my chest by a callous boyfriend caught necking with another girl at that most magical of all moments in time.

 That New Year's eve as a child was long before I also was forced to endure the misery of the all too gross slobbery midnight kiss of an ancient uncle with rotting teeth (Now I know how my aunt felt that night).